 If you link dynamically (without

-same host, if you connect using TCP/IP rather than a Unix
+host, if you connect using TCP/IP rather than a Unix socket

-socket file, performance is 7.5% slower.
-(On Unix, if you
+file, performance is 7.5% slower.
+(On Unix, if you connect to

-For TCP/IP connections from a client to a server, connecting to a remote server on another host is 8-11% slower than connecting to a server on the same host, even for connections over 100Mb/s Ethernet.
+For TCP/IP connections from a client to a server, connecting to a remote server on another host is 8% to 11% slower than connecting to a server on the same host, even for connections faster than 100Mb/s Ethernet.

 When running our benchmark tests using secure connections (all data encrypted with internal SSL support) performance was 55% slower than with unencrypted connections.